kubearmor/KubeArmor/documentation/contribution/technical_roadmap.md

 # Technical Roadmap

-Here, we briefly share a plan for next releases \(e.g., including features, specs, and platform supports\).
+Here, we briefly share a plan for next releases \(e.g., including features, specs, and platforms\).

 * Current Release